skinny97214/TheHeretic/_posts/2013-03-30-onward-and-upward-the-new-heretic-is-here.md

 **Four months and 118 posts later we are a tribe.**

-Today I take the wraps off [The *NEW* Heretic](http://theheretic.me/): Over the last couple of weeks I've rebuild the complete website – some highlights:
+Today I take the wraps off [The *new* Heretic](http://theheretic.me/): Over the last couple of weeks I've rebuild the complete website – some highlights:

 - All pages are mobile-friendly
 - You can leave public comments for each post